Self esteem is love put into practice in the arena of your own life.

 Activities that you find here are based on personal experiences that have improved my own sense of self worth, and methods that have worked for others.

-They are designed to help develop the mental, physical and emotional habits that support self esteem.
+They are designed to help develop the mental, physical and emotional habits that support a positive sense of self.

 Photo by DrJimiGlide